lokesh-2406/metaverse/README.md

 ### Development Server

 To start the API server in development mode, run the following command from the root of the `metaverse` directory.
-Turborepo will automatically build the necessary packages and start the `http` application.[10, 2]
+Turborepo will automatically build the necessary packages and start the `http` application.

 ```bash
 pnpm run dev